CarlosLongarela/Server-Maintenance-Bash/README.md

-# Server scripts to monitorice, Cloudflare actions and backups
+# Server scripts to monitoring, Cloudflare actions and backups

 ## 1. CPU Monitor